UDT-ITF/website/source/api/index.md

 |`rich`| The fragment will be returned including any available enrichment. |

 ### 2.8 Format
-The format parameter specifies the file format used to return the requested text fragment is returned.
+The format parameter specifies the file format used when returning the requested text fragment.

 | Form of Format Parameter | Description |
 | ------------------- | ------------ |